Alonso Romero

 Hiring A C-8 Concrete Contractor To Fix The Sidewalk Without Permits

 According to the City of Los Angeles.
 If you fix your sidewalk or if you don't, you are still liable if someone trips and falls in front of your home.
 Yes.
 They can still sue you.
-Sure, they can try to sue the city, but the city has much deeper pockets to protect itself from such lawsuits.
-The average trip and fall lawsuit is $50,000.
-You better hope your homeowners insurance covers the trip and falls accident.
 When we get calls from potential clients, we always ask, “Is it better to leave a trip hazard exposed in front of your house, or is it better to take matters into your own hands and fix it yourself without letting the city know about it?"

 The answer is very clear.
 It's better to hire a C-8 concrete specialist to perform the sidewalk repair without permits than to expose your home to a trip and fall accident.